HarperDB/harperdb-custom-functions-template/README.md

 ---

-###/dogs
+###GET /

-GET, WITH NO preValidation AND USING hdbCore.requestWithoutAuthentication BYPASSES ALL CHECKS: DO NOT USE RAW USER-SUBMITTED VALUES IN SQL STATEMENTS
+NO preValidation AND USING hdbCore.requestWithoutAuthentication BYPASSES ALL CHECKS: DO NOT USE RAW USER-SUBMITTED VALUES IN SQL STATEMENTS

 ```